 An outline of how the plan change process works is as follows:

-- The council publically notifies the plan change by putting a notice in the newspaper, on the council website and/or by sending directly affected parties information in the mail.
+- The council publicly notifies the plan change by putting a notice in the newspaper, on the council website and/or by sending directly affected parties information in the mail.
 Members of the public are then able to make a written submission to the council supporting or opposing the proposed plan change.

-- The council prepares a summary of all submissions received and makes them publically available on this page.
+- The council prepares a summary of all submissions received and makes them publicly available on this page.
 Members of the public can then make further submissions that either supports or oppose an original submission.

 - If any submitter asks to be heard in support of their written submission, the council holds a hearing to consider the submissions and hear any evidence that supports them.